ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Develop a set of questions to ask them to better your understanding.
 - Making High Quality Decisions fast and early.

+The Seven Buying Reasons

+They buy to:

+- To make more money – think investment advice or business coaching
+- To feel better – think massage, medical services
+- To have better relationships – think counseling or personal development work
+- To save time or to improve performance – A lot of business decisions are based on this especially if you are a solo operator.
+I outsource a fair amount because it’s more efficient to save my time for money generating activities
+- To experience – think holidays, extreme sports or luxury goods.
+- To look better – this could be to physically look better or it could be related to status.
+- To protect themselves – this could be preventative health measures or a service such as insurance.

+-
+-
+-
+-
+-
+-

 ## Where businesses get created: